King Rebellion is the newest team in the Ontario Junior Hockey League - ExBulletin

 The TWRC, where the King Rebellion will play, will include an aquatics centre, two NHL-sized ice rinks, an artificial pitch house and a multi-purpose community room.

-During tonight's King's Council meeting there will be an unveiling ceremony of the Rebellion jersey with the new logo on it.
+An unveiling ceremony of the Rebellion jersey with the new logo was planned for last night's King's Council meeting.

 |